plebbit/plebbit-js/README.md

 ### Schema:

 ```
-Address: string // A plebbit author or subplebbit "address" can be a crypto domain like memes.eth, an IPNS name, an ethereum address, etc
+Address: string // A plebbit author, subplebbit or multisub "address" can be a crypto domain like memes.eth, an IPNS name, an ethereum address, etc
 Publication {
   author: Author,
   subplebbitAddress: string, // all publications are directed to a subplebbit owner